11 Digital Skills You Need As A Librarian To Remain Relevant

 If you do not have the tips on how to manage a library in this modern age, and you are still running it like business as usual, then you might have a very serious problem at hand.

 Gone are those days when libraries stored resources in physical format.
 Nowadays, digital formats are preferred because they can be easily preserved & can’t be altered easily.

 This way history is preserved to remind us of what happened in the past.
 As a modern librarian, you must know how to organize, manage & arrange this information in a digital sense.

 There are basic skills a librarian needs to learn to stay relevant in this new age.
-Once computers came, typists immediately sought to learn how to use it, so they remained relevant in the industry.
+Once computers came, typists immediately sought to learn how to use them, so they remained relevant in the industry.

 A modern librarian needs to have a variety of digital skills.